KrishnaDN/Neural-Network-Quatization-and-Compression-Papers/README.md

 # Deep Neural network model compression papers
-<h2>This repo will give all the papers for quatization and compressions methods for neural networks and short video explanation of the each paper.</h2>
+## This repo will give all the papers for quatization and compressions methods for neural networks and short video explanation of the each paper

-<h3>Before 2013</h3>
+### Before 2013
      ### 1. Weight quantization in boltzmann machines[\[PDF\]](https://arxiv.org/pdf/1807.00898.pdf)
       <h4>2.
 Multilayer feedforward neural networks with single powers-of-two weights.</h4>
       <h4>3.
 Hardware Accelerated Convolutional Neural Networks for Synthetic Vision Systems A vlsi architecture for high    performance, low-cost, on-chip learning</h4>